-Brands that assume they know what different markets want are on the fast track to fail.
-Assumptions are particularly detrimental when expanding into new cultures and destinations with wildly differing interests and lifestyles (Tesco’s Ramadan Pringles blunder, anyone?).
+Brands that assume they know what different markets want are on the fast track to failure.
+Assumptions are particularly detrimental when expanding into new cultures and destinations with wildly different interests and lifestyles (Tesco’s Ramadan Pringles blunder, anyone?).

 Once you’ve figured out if there is a demand for what you’re offering, take a look at who your biggest competitors are in your target destination.
 This will give you an overview of what’s working and what’s not and who’s dominating the space.